 Vitamin D

 Vitamin D has two main problems.
-First is that it is reported in two different units, ng/mL or nmol/L. The latter is more common in research articles and in international lab results.
+First, it is reported in two different units, ng/mL or nmol/L. The latter is more common in research articles and international lab results.
 The former (ng/mL) is most commonly used in lab results in the US.

-The conversion is that nmol/L are 2.5 times higher than ng/mL.
+The conversion is that nmol/L is 2.5 times higher than ng/mL.

 75-125 nmol/L = 30-50 ng/mL.

-The other problem with Vitamin D is that it is a negative acute phase reactant.
+The other problem with vitamin D is that it is a negative acute phase reactant.
 That means that when someone is sick, their vitamin D levels drop.
-People have lower vitamin D if their immune systems are weaker, if they have thyroid disease, fatty liver, or autoimmunity.
-That does not mean that low vitamin D caused these problems or that vitamin D supplementation can help them.
+People with weaker immune systems, thyroid disease, fatty liver, or autoimmunity also have lower vitamin D levels.
+However, that does not mean that low vitamin D causes these problems or that vitamin D supplementation can help them.

 Let’s use fatigue as an analogy.
-When someone is sick for whatever reason, they are likely to walk fewer steps in a day than a healthy person.
+If someone is sick, they are likely to walk fewer steps in a day than a healthy person.

 That’s about where we are with vitamin D.